-Accessibility Resources planning goes year round and works to ensure that the activities of Pride Toronto do not exclude any person due to unnecessary barriers.
-We work to facilitate the participation of persons who use wheelchairs, scooters, and other assisted devices; who are visually impaired; who are deaf and hard of hearing; who use the assistance of working animals; who require attendant care; and people with other visible or invisible disabilities
+Accessibility planning takes place throughout the year and works to ensure that the activities of Pride Toronto do not exclude any person due to unnecessary barriers.
+We work to facilitate the participation of persons who: use a wheelchair, scooter, and/or other assistive devices; are blind or partially sighted; are deaf or hard of hearing; use the assistance of working animals and people with other visible or invisible disabilities.

 Accessibility Viewing Areas and Entertainment Stands